-The Ecology and Behavioral Biology concentrations offers students opportunities for in-depth study of ecological systems and behavioral biology in the context of evolutionary biology.
+The ecology, evolution and behavior concentration offers students opportunities for in-depth study of ecological systems and behavioral biology in the context of evolutionary biology.
 Ecology is the study of organisms and their interactions and relations with their environments, both living and non-living.
 Twenty-first century ecology and behavioral biology are based on robust theoretical principles and draw from many disciplines including biology, chemistry, geology, evolution, genetics, oceanography, physiology, behavior and ecotoxicology.
 It encompasses wide areas of interest, extending from molecular biology to individual species to global environments.
 The approach to many ecological and behavioral issues is both interdisciplinary and applied.